floogulinc/hyshare/README.md

 ## Configuration

 hyshare has two sets of configuration items.
 The environment config and app config.
+You will need to restart hyshare for any changes to apply.

 ### Environment Config